epw/consensus/consensus.md

 Inspiration scenes can be tricky because they’re a less-common type of scene to see in a roleplaying game.
 However, players often really do enjoy them.
 Look out for when it seems like a Mage could have a good time teaching, learning, or just talking, and give them Inspiration scenes to play it out.

+Don't forget your moves at these times!
+There is tension even in a conversation.
+Use the moves to guide you and bring up complications whenever the conversation slows and everybody looks at you.
+Use Show Them the Downsides of their Paradigm to ask how a contradiction brought up by someone else sits with a Mage.
+Pit Their Desires Against Each Other by pointing out that they've just implied they both want the last enchanted feather.
+Set Up a Future Problem by saying "Speaking of ghosts, you realize that the spirit lamp in the corner has been blinking while you talked."

 #### Force Scenes

 A Force scene is a goal-seeking scene.
 Either a force is working towards their goals, and the Mages either help or hinder, or the Mages have a goal, which  various Forces will help or hinder.